sciencebeginner

 Realistic Expectations

-These are not dramatic transformations.
+Functional mushrooms are not dramatic transformations.
 If a brand promises you'll "feel like a new person in 3 days," they're lying.
-Mushroom supplements work through gradual biological mechanisms — neuroplasticity, hormone regulation, cellular energy production.
+These supplements work through gradual biological mechanisms — neuroplasticity, hormone regulation, cellular energy production.
 That takes time.

 The Bottom Line